Harshada-Ghadge20/Demo.java/README.md

 ```

 ## Usage

-This project can be used for:
+This Project can beused for :

 * Java Learning Praqctice
 * Demo repo